 Satellite Safari is your tour guide to the universe of satellites that humanity has launched into orbit around our home planet.
 And later this year, it will become your personal gateway to a real satellite in orbit that you can take pictures and send broadcasts from!

 Satellite Safari is the official app of the SkyCube mission.
-The SkyCube satellite is scheduled to launch and deploy from the International Space Station in September, 2013.
+The SkyCube satellite is scheduled to launch to the International Space Station in January 2014, and deploy from the International Space Station Q1 2014.
 When it does, you'll be able to request your own images of the Earth, and broadcast your own radio messages from orbit as "tweets from space", using this Satellite Safari app on your iPhone or iPad.
 For more information on the SkyCube project, go to www.skycube.org.

 While we're waiting for SkyCube to launch, you can use Satellite Safari to learn more about the International Space Station and many hundreds of other satellites already in orbit.
 Satellite Safari will tell you where to find them in the sky, when they'll pass overhead, and where they are orbiting over Earth right now.